Code-Institute-Submissions/niallon-MS1/README.md

 #### Design
 - Imagery <br>
 The banner image for the site is the main focal point for the user, I chose this image as I felt it described the bands aesthetic best.
-The image itself is striking even though it is in black and white, the different shades and tones make it both striking and pleasing to the eye.
+The image itself is striking even though it is in black and white and the different shades and tones make it pleasing to the eye.

 - Colour Scheme <br>
 The colour scheme for this site was matched to the tones and shades in the main banner image.
 The